The Hive – Home of the Community Spaces Network

-A new Covid-19 protocol and risk assessment for individual volunteers is now available and should be used in conjunction with your regular risk assessments when undertaking the activities listed above.
+A new Covid-19 protocol and risk assessment for individual and group volunteers is now available and should be used in conjunction with your regular risk assessments when undertaking the activities listed above.

 The documents provide guidance to help reduce any risks associated with volunteering on our opens spaces during this time including:

 - Individual volunteers should wash their hands before and after undertaking any activity in a park or green space with soap and warm water for at least 20 seconds.
 Use alcohol-based hand sanitizer if soap and water is not available and hand washing technique to be adopted as directed by NHS.

 - Wear gardening gloves to minimise the risk of touching any contaminated surfaces.
 Wash them after use.

 - Individual volunteers should not commence volunteer activities when the park or green space is busy – follow the Government guidelines, if you can’t use the park or green space without adhering to social distancing, come back at another time.